 Raised a big family (by today’s standards)?
 I’ve been there.
 I carried and gave birth to 6 remarkable children.
 3 girls and 3 boys, all a year and half and less apart.
 So, it was much like being pregnant for 6 straight years.
 There are great benefits to have them so close together: their interests were similar, their schedules were similar, we moved – for the most part- as a unit.

 Have a medically fragile child?
 I’ve been there.
 My fourth child and first born son, was born with severe cerebral palsy.
 He was wheelchair bound, G-tube fed, non-verbal, and so on.
 We spent countless hours, days and weeks in hospitals for various reasons and surgeries.
 However, He was delightful!
 Anyone who had the opportunity to meet him loved him.
 Although he couldn’t talk, he could communicate.
-He would smile the best smile, he loved music and was so emotional touched by music and only giraffes have bigger, thicker, longer eye lashes than Will!
+He would smile the best smile, he loved music and was so emotionally touched by music and only giraffes have bigger, thicker, longer eye lashes than Will!
 He would steal your heart!
 He was never seen as a burden to the family, but a blessing.

 Been in an abusive relationship?
 I’ve been there.
 The man I married had a volatile temper which did not present until our oldest was 8 months old.
 With the first incident I was shocked and stunned.
 I had never been treated like that and had never witnessed anyone being treated like that, I didn’t know what to do.
 It blew over, we moved on.
 There were good days, bummer days and bad days.
 My husband became increasingly controlling, abusive and unfaithful as the years went on.

 Have you ever felt trapped?
 I’ve been there.
 Throughout my marriage, I did not see divorce as an option.
 I had an unbelieving husband and knew it was my duty to win him over without words but by my behavior. (!Peter 3:1).
 This among other verses were repeated to me by my unbelieving husband to shame me into my position as wife.
 I loved my kids, I wanted desperately for my marriage to be fixed, for my husband to value, honor and cherish me.
 I kept trying.
 I kept praying.
 Honestly, It got to a point where I would pray that he would he would die on one of his many business trips for our sake because I didn’t see divorce as an option for me.
 One evening, he kicked me across our living room floor in front of the children and said “You and the kids leave, I don’t ever want to see your faces again!”
 This was it!
 This was my window of opportunity!
 I handed each of the kids a black, plastic garbage bag, told them to fill it with whatever they wanted.
-While I was getting my and Will’s things, he cut up my bank card and tool all money out of my purse.
+While I was getting my and Will’s things, he cut up my bank card and took all money out of my purse.
 We showed up on my mom’s doors step that dark, rainy, January night — before cell phones.
 We began to start over from scratch.

 Have you ever had to contact DHS to help support your family?
 I’ve been there.
 I was crushed.
 I was humiliated and didn’t want to make that first step.
 The phone receiver felt like 1,000 pounds.
 I was so ashamed to be “in the system” to ask for help.
 The lady on the phone was so kind and reassuring.
 They really helped me get on my feet, offering (actually requiring) a home to work program where I learned a lot about me, my marriage/husband situation, made a resume’, had practice interviews, etc. and I got food stamps – which I tell you, really was such a blessing!
 It felt so good to be able to go to the grocery store and buy food for my family.
 To provide for them and be less of a burden to my mom.
 It was a good thing!